MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ### Monitor Facility

-Facility manager can monitor and assesses the current status of their facilities by reviewing the facility’s associated dashboard, details, checklist, and transitions.
+The facility manager can monitor and assesses the current status of their facilities by reviewing the facility’s associated dashboard, details, checklist, and transitions.
 To monitor a facility.

 1. Select **Facility** from  the left pane to see the list of active facilities

-2. Select a desired facility record to access the facility data.
+2. Select the desired facility record to access the facility data.
 The **General** tab shows the facility manager dashboard.
 The dashboard shows the COVID-19 data based on the address details of the facility, checklist completion for the current phase, employee attestation, and employee sentiment.
 More information: [Power BI dashboard]().

    > [!div class="mx-imgBorder"]
    > ![Facility at glance](media/facility-manager-facility-at-glance.png "Facility at glance")